eecs-330/winter2020/pages/_assignments/hw4.md

 ## Preview
-This is the first of a 3-part exercise that is intended to help you to understand how HTML, CSS, and JavaScript work together to produce a web app.
+This is the first of a 2-part exercise that is intended to help you to understand how HTML, CSS, and JavaScript work together to produce a web app.
 To do this, we will be reverse engineering the Spotify website.
 Each of the following assignments will build on the previous one:

 * HW4: HTML & CSS using Flexbox and CSS Grid (due 1/28)
-* HW5: Using JavaScript to interact with the DOM (due 2/4)
+* HW5: Using JavaScript to interact with the DOM (due 2/25)
-* HW6: Interacting with Web Services (due 2/11)

 ## Some Background Concepts
 Please begin by downloading the assignment files: